Blaine Knight: Professional career

+Baltimore Orioles

 Knight was selected by the Baltimore Orioles in the third round (87th overall) in the 2018 Major League Baseball draft, and he signed for $1.1 million.
-He made his professional debut with the Aberdeen IronBirds of the Class A-Short Season New York-Penn League and spent the remainder of 2018 there, posting a 0-1 record with a 2.61 ERA in four starts.
-Knight began 2019 with the Delmarva Shorebirds of the Class A South Atlantic League and was their Opening Day starter.
-He was promoted to the Frederick Keys of the Class A-Advanced Carolina League after posting a 3-0 record with a 0.68 ERA and 33 strikeouts in five starts (262/3 innings pitched) with Delmarva.
+He made his professional debut with the Aberdeen IronBirds of the Low–A New York-Penn League and spent the remainder of 2018 there, posting a 0-1 record with a 2.61 ERA in four starts.
+Knight began 2019 with the Delmarva Shorebirds of the Single–A South Atlantic League and was their Opening Day starter.
+He was promoted to the Frederick Keys of the High–A Carolina League after posting a 3-0 record with a 0.68 ERA and 33 strikeouts in five starts (262/3 innings pitched) with Delmarva.
 Over 18 games (17 starts) with Frederick, Knight went 1-12 with a 6.13 ERA, striking out 56 and walking 39 over 83 2/3 innings.

-Knight did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Knight did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to Aberdeen, new members of the High-A East.
 He was promoted to the Bowie Baysox of the Double-A Northeast in early June, and earned another promotion to the Norfolk Tides of the Triple-A East in mid-August.
 Over 22 games (13 starts) between the three clubs, Knight went 3-6 with a 5.40 ERA and 71 strikeouts over 86 2/3 innings.
 He returned to Norfolk for the 2022 season.
 Over 34 games (seven starts), he went 4-4 with a 7.38 ERA and seventy strikeouts over 72 innings.
+Knight was released by the Orioles organization on March 26, 2023.

+Philadelphia Phillies

+On May 21, 2024, after a year of inactivity, Knight signed a minor league contract with the Philadelphia Phillies.
+In 8 games split between the Single–A Clearwater Threshers and Triple–A Lehigh Valley IronPigs, he struggled to an 8.44 ERA with 12 strikeouts across 10 2/3 innings pitched.
+Knight was released by the Phillies organization on August 25.